rlguy/Blender-FLIP-Fluids/README.md

 ## System Requirements

-- Windows 7, Windows 8, Windows 8.1, or Windows 10
+- Windows, MacOS, or Linux operating system
-- Blender 2.79 (64-bit)
+- Blender 2.79 (64-bit) or *Blender 2.80 (64-bit)
 - CPU 64-bit Intel® or AMD® multi-core processor
 - 8 GB RAM minimum, 16 GB or more of RAM memory is highly recommended
-- OpenCL™ capable graphics card

-#### Mac OS X and Linux support
+#### *Blender 2.80 support

-At this moment, support for Mac OS X and Linux is **experimental**.
-This means that the addon has not yet undergone extensive testing on OS X and Linux operating systems.

-If you are planning to purchase the addon for use on OS X or Linux we first **highly recommend** trying the [FLIP Fluids Demo](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/FLIP-Fluids-Demo-Addon) to test if the simulator will work on your system.
+At this moment, Blender 2.80 is is beta and our support for Blender 2.80 is experimental.
+Blender 2.80 is constantly changing and it is possible that a change in Blender 2.80 could break the addon in a daily build and we cannot guarantee that the addon will work in every daily build.
+A stable release of Blender 2.80 is planned for July 2019.
+[See this document for known issues](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Frequently-Asked-Questions#known-issues).

 ## License